lpewton/stock-controller/README.md

 ## Credits:
 A lot of this project was based on the projects shown at the Full Stack Software Developement Professional Diploma at Code Institute.
 Especially the *I think therefore I Blog* and *Hello Django* projects.

-I also got a lot of ideas and coding techniques from participating in Code Institute hackathons, Stack Overflow and ChatGPT.
+I also got a some of the ideas and coding techniques from participating in Code Institute hackathons and Stack Overflow.

+I would like to thank the shop manager for allowing me to use the buisness as a test for my learning carreer and for taking the time to meet with me when we did.

+Please bear in mind that, as per petition of the manager to mantain the privacy of their recipes, they are all missing one or two ingredients, so please do not try making them at home.

 Finally, I would also like to thank my tutor, Martina Terlevic, and the Code Institute tutor assistants for helping me through the tough times while developing the app.